onemarcfifty/kali-linux-docker/README.md

 ## known issues

 - RDP seems to only work with XFCE desktop
-- Other remote access protocols with various desktop environments also seem to be broken
+- Not all combinations of remote access protocols with various desktop environments are working
-- XRDP breaks after reboot

 ## troubleshooting/tips
 - When using RDP and XFCE, the desktop will take a moment to load the first time (about five seconds or less)
-    - If the `Plugin "Power Manager Plugin" unexpectedly left the panel` error shows, choose `Remove`

 ## TODO

-- Power management plugin will not load when using RDP and XFCE
-- Troubleshoot `Power Manager Plugin` load failure to enable users to disable desktop sleep, screenlock, etc.
+- Disable desktop sleep, screenlock, etc.